Storm Petrels of The Petrel Station

 Scientific name: Fregetta tropica

-They can be especially challenging because they look very similar to New Zealand Storm Petrels, and picking one out among them always takes a sharp eye.
+They can be especially challenging because they look very similar to New Zealand Storm Petrels, and picking one out among them takes a sharp eye.
 Black-bellied Storm Petrels are generally a bit larger and bulkier, and most show a dark stripe running down the centre of the belly, whereas New Zealand Storm Petrels have a streaked belly pattern.